MatMatt/parsEO/README.md

 the filename is parsed from the ``href``.
 OData-style links such as ``Products('NAME')/$value`` are handled automatically.

+The command is backed by ``parseo.stac_scraper.sample_collection_filenames``, which queries the STAC API for a handful of items and extracts representative asset filenames.

 Known collection aliases are automatically mapped to their official STAC IDs:

 | Alias | STAC ID |